 The West End Overlook is one of our favorite spots to view the skyline in Pittsburgh for one very simple reason, and that it looks directly onto the skyline while still having the three rivers in full view.

-So while you may get that iconic angle everyone knows and loves from Grandview, the West End Overlook provides a very similar view that is just a bit different.
+So while you may get that iconic angle everyone knows and loves from Grandview, the West End Overlook provides a very similar view that is just a bit different (and more off-the-beaten-path).
 For those who love to get a little bit creative with your skyline photos, the West End Overlook provides many numerous opportunities that you just don't get anywhere else.

 The West End Overlook is located on Marlow Street in the West End.